Finance Barometer 2021 Credit Report Loan Statistics

 The Credit Sentiment Map Chart indicates that in 2021 the most optimistic voters were in Indonesia, Georgia, and Bulgaria, while US voters ranked 6th, significantly down from the 1st position they occupied in 2020.

-The least optimistic voters were in Ukraine, Hungary, and Sweden.
-Ukraine, in fact, occupied the top pessimistic position for the 2nd year in the row.
+The least optimistic voters were in Ukraine, Hungary, and Sweden, and Ukraine occupied the top pessimistic position for the 2nd year.

-The global average sentiment score for all countries is now 2.74, which is -8.9% lower than last year.
-Such a drastic decrease may signify periods of major socio-economic instability.
+The global average sentiment score for all countries is now 2.74 -8.9% lower than last year.
+Such a drastic decrease may signify periods of significant socio-economic instability.

 2020 – 2021 Change in Credit Sentiment